MicrosoftDocs/fabric-docs/docs/real-time-analytics/overview.md

 * Oil and gas:

 You're a project manager in the oil and gas industry.
 You're responsible for planning, designing, and monitoring drilling and pumping operations as well as delivery.
-You can use Real-Time Analytics to oversee the progress of your workforce and the different teams under your supervision, and optimize the efficiency of the operations while ensuring the stability and safety of the drilling, pumping, and delivery of the oil and gas.
+You can use Real-Time Analytics to oversee the progress of your workforce and the different teams under your supervision, and optimize the efficiency of the operations while ensuring the stability and safety of the drilling procedures.

 * Sales:

 You're a retail planning manager.
 You need to analyze sales, manage budgets, decide on pricing, communicate between the company warehouse and the operations department to manage productions, manage security and staffing requirements, and more.
-Real-Time Analytics lets you take a look at all of this data and helps you gain insight into workload trends.
-This allows you to implement business strategies that expand store traffic, promote sales growth, and increase customer satisfactions.
+With Real-Time Analytics, you can gain valuable insights into workload trends by examining all of your data together.
+You can use these insights to implement business strategies that expand store traffic, promote sales growth, and increase customer satisfaction.

 * Agriculture: